Doctoral Program

 Eligibility

-- The candidate should have the official commitment of one faculty to advise them.
-There is no explicit requirement regarding having taken one or more AA290 classes with the advisor.
+- The candidate should have the official commitment of a faculty member to advise them.
+There is no explicit requirement regarding having taken one or more AA290 classes with that advisor.

-- The student’s overall average GPA must be greater than or equal to 3.5.
+- The student's overall average GPA must be 3.5 or higher.

 Application for the Aero/Astro Qualifying Examination